Enchantment Area Wilderness Permits

 Overnight Users: Due to the overwhelming popularity of this unique area, all overnight visitors must obtain a limited entry FEE permit for trips planned between June 15 and October 15.
 Demand for overnight permits far exceeds the number available, therefore advance reservations are highly recommended.
 A pre-season lottery is held in February of each year to allocate the majority of permits.
 Following the pre-season lottery, remaining permits are available on a first come, first served basis through the recreation.gov advance reservation system.
 A small number of permits are available on an unreserved daily walk-in basis.

-The 2014 open lottery application period is now OPEN.
+The 2014 lottery application period has now ENDED.

 Lottery Timeframes for 2014: